Instagram/IGListKit/Guides/Modeling and Binding.md

 You will learn how to:

 - Turn a design spec into a top-level model and view models
-- Use `IGListBindingSectionController` for animated, one-way cell updates
+- Use `ListBindingSectionController` for animated, one-way cell updates
 - Cell-to-controller action handling and delegation
 - Updating the UI with local data mutations